How to Use Bat Guano Fertilizer Safely In Your Garden

 Where to Use

-Sprinkle guano powder around the base of your growing plant and water it thoroughly.
+Sprinkle guano powder around the base of your growing plants and water thoroughly.
 You can also make guano tea and spray it on the leaves of your plant to protect it from fungal diseases.

 How to Make Bat Guano Tea